chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/delete-a-client.png" alt="Delete a Client">}}

+### Nodes

+A [Node]({{< relref "nodes" >}}) is a communication between the Infra Chef Server and the Infra Clients.
+Nodes are used when an Infra Client asks for a policy from the Infra Chef Server.

+The Chef Infra Server UI lets you:

+- Search for a specific Node from a list of nodes.
+- List out all the nodes at one place.

+#### Search for a Node

+Use the **Search nodes by name** bar to find a node from the list of nodes.
+Entering the name of a node in the search bar returns nodes matching your search criteria.

+{{< figure src="/images/automate/search-a-node.png" alt="Search a Node">}}

 ## Troubleshoot

 While fetching any objects like cookbooks, you might face an error `Could not get cookbooks: organization 'no-org' does not exist`, which means the provided organization does not exist on Chef Infra Server.